 Health & Safety Inspections

-Complex Directors and the Resident Assistants conduct Health and Safety Room Inspections once a month.
-The hall staffs check each student room to insure that safety issues such as overloaded electrical outlets, extension cords, major electrical appliances and other issues are discussed and corrected with residents.
-This allows the resident to become aware of safety issues within his/her room(s).
+Complex Directors and the Resident Assistants conduct Health and Safety Room Inspections of each student room once a month.
+This is to insure that safety issues such as overloaded electrical outlets, extension cords, major electrical appliances and other health and safety concerns or violations are discussed with residents.
+This allows the resident to become aware of safety issues within the room or suite.
 Health and Safety checks include visual checks of the entire room and/or suite.
-Is the room too dirty?
-Have bathrooms been cleaned properly and consistently (Hasbrouck Complex only)?
-Have work requests been completed?
-Does anything need to be repaired?

-left in the hallways or bathrooms.
+Custodial personnel are trained to maintain public areas on daily schedule.
+Residents are responsible for keeping their rooms clean.
+Hasbrouck Complex (suite style) residents are also responsible for keeping their suite and bathroom areas clean.
+Vacuum cleaners, mops, brooms, and other cleaning supplies are available for student use.
+Large trash containers are in the trash room of each building.
+Dumpsters are in rear of each building.
+Dirt and other debris are not to be left in the hallways or bathrooms.
 In suite style halls, bathrooms and common lounges are the responsibility of members of the suite.
 The hall staff is more than willing to help the suite members facilitate any meetings regarding a suite-cleaning schedule.

 Students are permitted to decorate their rooms within fire/safety guidelines.
 Residents are reminded that they are responsible for any damage to the walls as a result of hanging objects.
 Room/suite walls are not to be vandalized or written upon.
 All residents are expressly prohibited from attaching any item to the ceiling of the room or suite.